TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 * Wielding a specific tool, like being required to _use weapons specific to your art_ to use a martial arts technique
 * Being in a specific situation, like being required to be _defending against a melee attack_ to perform a counter
-* Spending a specific resource, like being required to _spend mana_ to cast a spell
 * Taking a specific amount of time, like being required to _spend some downtime_ to create a potion
 * Fulfilling a specific narrative goal, like being required to _memorize a character's mannerisms_ to disguise yourself as them

-The most basic kind of requirement that almost every ability has is a cost, usually in the form of the character's ability points.
+* Spending a specific resource, like being required to _spend mana_ to cast a spell (usually, spending ability points)

+### Optional Requirements

+You can make an ability more flexible by making it stronger if more requirements are met.
+These **optional requirements** are often things like spending extra ability points, taking additional time, or fulfilling an extra goal.
+For instance:

+>   **Craft a Disguise**
+>   If you've spent at least one period of downtime every day for the last seven days observing a character, you can disguise yourself as that character.
+You automatically pass as them visually and at a distance.<br/>_If you've spent at least two periods of downtime each day observing them,_ you better understand their mannerisms.
+You automatically pass as them when interacting with all but their closest friends.

 <br/>

-## Costs and Ability Points
+## Ability Points

-A **cost** limits how many times an ability can be used before a character has to rest or resupply.
+Consider what powers your character's abilities.
+What makes them able to do the incredible things they do?
 An ability may cost magic gems, imbued talismans of paper, a source of energy like mana, or anything else you can come up with!
 Whatever you choose it to be, that is their type of **ability points**.
-This is a chance to personalize how your character plays, so consider what powers your character's abilities.
-What makes them able to do the incredible things they do?
-If you're not sure, it's okay to just call them "ability points" and come up with a name for them later.
+If you're not sure, it's okay to just call them "ability points" and come up with a name for them later-- but it is a good idea to come up with a name for them later.
+It helps to make the flavor of your character come to life!

 You start with a pool of **2** of these ability points, and gain more as you gain additional potential.
 You spend these points to use abilities, and you can recover spent points when you [spend some downtime to recover](../gameplay/downtime.md#recovering).
 You can also recover spent ability points when it makes sense that you would.
 A mage might be able to replenish their _mana_ from leylines.
 A might be able to replenish their _ammunition_ in an arsenal.
 A leader might replenish their _pride_ from cheering throngs of admirers.